OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

 WAIVERS AND LIMITATIONS OF LIABILITY

-**You and Verizon both agree to limit claims against each other for damages or other monetary relief to direct damages.
+**You and Verizon both agree to limit claims against each other solely to direct damages.
+That means neither of us will claim any damages that are indirect, special, consequential, incidental, treble or punitive.
+For example, disallowed damages include those arising out of a Service or device failure, unauthorized access or changes to your account or device, or the use of your account or device to access or make changes to an account with another entity, such as a financial entity, without authorization.
 This limitation and waiver will apply regardless of the theory of liability.
-That means neither of us will try to get any indirect, special, consequential, treble or punitive damages from the other.
-This limitation and waiver also applies if you bring a claim against one of our suppliers, to the extent we would be required to indemnify the supplier for the claim.** You agree we aren't responsible for problems caused by you or others, or by any act of God.
+It also applies if you bring a claim against one of our suppliers, to the extent we would be required to indemnify the supplier for the claim.**You agree we aren't responsible for problems caused by you or others, or by any act of God.
 You also agree we aren't liable for missed or deleted voice mails or other messages, or for any information (like pictures) that gets lost or deleted if we work on your device.
 If another wireless carrier is involved in any problem (for example, while you're roaming), you also agree to any limitations of liability that it imposes.

 HOW DO I RESOLVE DISPUTES WITH VERIZON?